 In case you are already wondering how to conduct a Discovery Phase for your project, you might first make sure that it is necessary and it won't become a waste of time and money.

-According to the experience and arguments of the leading consultants in the Product Management field, such as Jeff Patton and Marty Cagan, the Discovery Phase is expected to become a totally standard procedure in IT pretty soon.
+According to the experience and arguments of the leading consultants in the Product Management field, such as Jeff Patton and Marty Cagan , the Discovery Phase is expected to become a totally standard procedure in IT pretty soon.
 Why so?
 Software development is a complex, continuous, and expensive process.
-Very often, developers are able to meet neither a dedicated budget nor initial deadlines.
+Very often, developers are able to meet neither a dedicated budget nor initial deadlines and even business analyst deliverables.
 The expenses might as well be infinite if cost-prediction of those aspects is conducted before the deep analysis of the market and project details.

 That’s exactly why most modern product-creation models place the Discovery Phase as the first sprint, to make it clear how well a client and a team of developers understand each other from the start.